-As at December 31, 2009, the Corporation owned and operated two fixed storage facilities.
+As at March 31, 2010, the Corporation owned and operated two fixed storage facilities.
 With each of these facilities is a PUPS portable storage operation.
 In addition, management determined that the Saskatoon, SK portable storage market was under-served.
 As there were no viable self storage facilities in Saskatoon available for acquisition, management opened a stand-alone PUPS operation in a rented warehouse location.
 This allows the Corporation to gain and grow a foothold in Saskatoon until such time as a self storage facility becomes available.
-Containers and related delivery equipment were acquired during Q3 of 2009.
-The Saskatoon PUPS operation commenced operations on October 1, 2009 and is in the early stages of lease-up
+The Saskatoon PUPS operation commenced operations on October 1, 2009 and is in lease-up.